Skip to main content

 • Review the tax consequences for current business decisions.
 How do various alternatives affect the company’s tax situation?

-• Familiarise yourself with the company’s policy for foreign currencies.
+• Familiarize yourself with the company’s policy for foreign currencies.

 Audit